communityus-branch/Neuron/README.md

 **Notice**: some  features of C# 6.0 are not supported because of CLR 2.0 limitations.
 Please see [here](https://bitbucket.org/alexzzzz/unity-c-5.0-and-6.0-integration/src/531028fa9405927c6ef96c0d8c587b0388130cbf/README.md?at=default&fileviewer=file-view-default) for more information.
 You're also still limited to .NET 3.5.

 ## Compiling
-First you need to get the proprietary assets (currently [SkyMaster ULTIMATE](https://www.assetstore.unity3d.com/en/#!/content/25357)
+First you need to get the proprietary assets (currently [SkyMaster ULTIMATE](https://www.assetstore.unity3d.com/en/#!/content/25357))

 * Unpack SkyMaster ULTIMATE and move the "SkyMaster" folder to Assets/Proprietary/Plugins/ (the path may not exist, create it if needed).

+After that, download UMA 2 from the asset store and import it (you don't have to do anything else)

 **Important: Exclude the Proprietary folder when commiting, since you aren't allowed to redistribute these assets.**